Essential Living Foods is founded on an unwavering commitment to true quality.

 Mr. Stroden is dedicated to increasing health and happiness in the world by evangelizing healthy lifestyles and providing innovative products that support optimal wellness for both consumers and the farmers at the foundation of the supply chain.
 Mr. Stroden graduated with a BA in Economics from Skidmore College.

-Lambert Van Hulst, COO
+Lambert Van Hulst, VP of Operations

 Lambert Van Hulst grew up in the Netherlands, where he was introduced to health food and alternative medicine at an early age.
 During his youth he spent much of his time outdoors and sailing on the water, a pastime he still enjoys today.
 Lambert derives tremendous satisfaction from helping others, and is personally driven by the desire to improve quality of life for all beings.